joeyl2331/sep11-freedom-project/entries/entry05.md

 ##### 4/22/23

 ### Content
-By now me and my partner have finished learning about the key componenets from Kaboom that we needed to build our freedom project game.
+By now me and my partner have finished learning about the key components from Kaboom that we needed to build our freedom project game.
 From the [Freedom Project MVP Plan](https://docs.google.com/document/d/1szrDrbG5V1n9tMBLlT8e83kK7NH4SLwHRD-YPeLCInE/edit) our goal was to make sure that we have a working game before April 17th.

 ### Finalizing Game
 #### Step 1